unrealwork/axibase-collector/jobs/socrata-tutorial.md

    ![Figure 6](images/Figure6.png)

    - `Enabled`: job status.
-You may enable the job, which will turn it on for data collection, by clicking the check box.
+You may enable the job, which will schedule it for data collection with the period specified in the Cron Expression, by clicking the check box.
 To have the job disabled, leave it unchecked.
 Leave unchecked this for tutorial.
    - `Name`: job name.
 Enter in a relevant name for your new Socrata job.
 Let's use the name `NYC-Social-Media-Usage`.
    - `Cron Expression`: job execution time period.
 Cron fields are specified in the following order: second, minute, hour, day-of-month, month, and day-of-week.
 You can randomize time of execution by putting `R` onto time placeholders.
 Click on field to see time periods in human readable formats, as shown in the image below.